tygoee/tygoee/README.md

 ### Hi there 👋

-I'm Tygo, 14 years old and a learning programmer with some small projects.
+I'm Tygo, 15 years old and a learning programmer with some small projects.
-I have a passion for coding and I'm trying to learn to become a developer as a job.
+Coding is my passion and I'm trying to learn becoming a developer.
 Currently I'm working on multiple repositories, making new ones pretty often and if you need a collaborator, I'd like to help, you can reach me on discord: [@tygoe](https://discord.com/users/827499956394786826) :)